-- The core activities of the controller or the processor consist of processing operations which, by virtue of their nature, their scope, and/or their purposes require regular and systematic monitoring of data subjects on a large scale.
+- The core activities of the controller or the processor consist of processing operations which, by their nature, their scope, and/or their purposes require regular and systematic monitoring of data subjects on a large scale.

 When data controllers do not operate in the EU, they must designate a DPR in any of the EU countries, except when data processing is a rare occurrence or doesn’t involve sensitive data.

-The GDPR Requires a Data Protection Impact Assessment in Some Cases
+The GDPR requires a Data Protection Impact Assessment in Some Cases

 Article 35 of the GDPR requires a data protection assessment in certain specific cases.
 According to the article, assessments are required when:

-- A systematic and extensive evaluation of personal aspects relating to natural persons which is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person.
+- A systematic and extensive evaluation of personal aspects relating to natural persons is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person.